MicrosoftDocs/defender-docs/articles/defender-for-cloud/just-in-time-access-overview.md

 - Connections that are already established aren't interrupted.

 > [!NOTE]
-> JIT doesn't support VMs protected by Azure Firewalls controlled by [Azure Firewall Manager](/azure/firewall-manager/overview).
-The Azure Firewall must be configured with Rules (Classic) and cannot use Firewall policies.
+> - Just-in-time access doesn't support VMs protected by Azure Firewalls controlled by [Azure Firewall Manager](/azure/firewall-manager/overview).
+> - The Azure Firewall must be configured with Rules (Classic) and can't use Firewall policies.

 ## Identifying VMs for just-in-time access